What's happening in Central Car Park?

 What impact will the development have on traffic in Farnham?

-From Monday 1st October, one lane of the A31 will be closed to enable the construction of the temporary bridge.
-The lane closure is expected to be in place for ten weeks, and should be lifted in time for Christmas.
-Please see the bridge FAQ for further details
+One lane of the A31 has been closed to enable the construction of the temporary bridge.
+Please see the bridge FAQ for further details.

 Brightwells Yard includes an element of highways works, which have been agreed with Surrey County Council as the highway authority, in order to minimise congestion at the end of the scheme.